 There is some debate about whether now is the right time to introduce price competition when in reality EV manufacturers, and associated operations, really need as much liquid capital as possible to invest in the short, medium and longer term.
 Is there really any sense in cutting the price of vehicles today at the expense of the research and development capital of tomorrow?

 While there are very few days you can look on the Internet and not see a flurry of headline stories about the electric vehicle market, the industry itself does need to maintain this momentum going forward.
-There is no point having a raft of news stories and new products hitting the market only for this to dry up, interest begin to wane and the industry begin to stall.
-It is vital that all elements of the electric vehicle industry pull together, look to the future and even if there needs to be some collaboration with regards to the timing of news releases, this would not be the end of the world.
+There is no point having a raft of news stories and new products hitting the market only for this to dry up, interest begin to wane, and the industry begin to stall.
+It is vital that all elements of the electric vehicle industry pull together and look to the future; even if there needs to be some collaboration with regards to the timing of news releases, this would not be the end of the world.